dwold113/The-AI-Engineer-Challenge/frontend/README.md

-# Pixelated Background Generator Frontend
+# Learning Experience Frontend

-A Next.js frontend application that generates pixelated backgrounds from AI-generated images using DALL-E.
+A Next.js frontend application that helps users learn about any topic by generating personalized learning plans with real examples scraped from the web.

 ## Features

-- **AI Image Generation**: Enter a prompt and generate images using OpenAI's DALL-E API
+- **AI Learning Plans**: Enter a topic and get a structured, step-by-step learning plan
-- **Pixelated Background**: Automatically converts generated images into a cool pixelated background made of tiny squares
+- **Real Examples**: Automatically finds and displays real-world resources, tutorials, and examples
+- **Expandable Steps**: Dive deeper into any learning step for additional context and details
 - **Modern UI**: Beautiful, responsive interface with smooth animations
-- **Real-time Updates**: Watch as your background pixelates in real-time
+- **Smart Validation**: AI-powered validation to ensure topics are meaningful and learnable

 ## Prerequisites